BASIC APPEAL FORMS

 appeal cases may be filed within ten (10) days after the judgment

-does not extend the time for filing a notice of appeal to the supreme
+application for reconsideration tolls the time for filing an appeal to the supreme

 to certify to the supreme court because of conflict with a judgment